Construction helmet service life

 EN 50365 standard

-In addition, a construction helmet must comply with the EN 50365 standard, which defines the electrical conductivity of a construction helmet.
-A construction helmet should prevent electricity from flowing to the head when working with electricity.
+In addition, a construction helmet must comply with the EN 50365 standard, which specifies the electrical conductivity of a construction helmet determines.

-Furthermore, a construction helmet must comply with the EN 812 standard, which defines the shape and dimensions of a construction helmet.
-This standard ensures that a construction helmet is comfortable to wear and that it fits snugly on the head to provide optimal protection.
+This standard ensures that a construction helmet is comfortable to wear and fits snugly on the head to provide optimal protection.

 Finally, a construction helmet should be checked regularly for damages or wear and tear.
 If a construction helmet is damaged or no longer meets safety standards, it should be replaced.